 On the back of campaign promises aimed at tackling corruption in public procurement, upon entry into office, the current administration cancelled many important infrastructure projects, including the much-needed Mexico City (Texcoco) Airport Project and the long-term power auction programme, which in its first three iterations enabled Mexico to award long-term power purchase agreements at record-setting low prices.

-The infrastructure projects announced at the start of the current administration, which are under construction, have not been attractive for private investors or project finance lenders, whether due to their complexity, scope, or the fact that many have been assigned to be built by the Mexican Ministry of Defence, through the Mexican Army Corp of Engineers, with funds from the federal budget.
+The large-scale infrastructure projects currently under construction have been assigned to be built, in whole or in part, by the Mexican Ministry of Defence, through the Mexican Army Corp of Engineers, with funds from the federal budget.

 As a consequence of these developments in the political and legislative climate, interest by private investors and project finance lenders across all sectors of the once-dynamic project development and project financing market in Mexico has declined significantly.
-Instead of seeking new opportunities for investment in Mexico, investors and project finance lenders are monitoring their current investments closely, with a view to preserving value and even preparing to commence claims through the Mexican judiciary or international investment arbitration.
+Instead of seeking new opportunities for investment in Mexico, investors and project finance lenders are monitoring their current investments closely, with a view to preserving value and defending their investments from government actions such as those described above.

 If this trend continues, the main activity in the project financing sector may be in the restructuring space, since it will be likely that projects will need to revisit their base case and repayment profile as a means to adapt to the changes in policy.